Homer Grice

 Homer Lamar Grice (April 12, 1883 - May 17, 1974) was a college football player, English professor, Baptist preacher and first secretary of the Vacation Bible School Department at the Sunday Schoolboard, Nashville, a position held for nearly 30 years.

-Early years
+Early life

 Homer Grice was born on April 12, 1883, in Citra, Florida, to Albert Grice and Sarah Lee Bennett.

 Mercer University

 Grice was a prominent center for the Mercer Baptists football teams of Mercer University.
 Georgia Tech player and later Hall of Fame coach Bill Alexander called Grice "the meanest and toughest guy I ever ran across on a gridiron."

 1911

 He was selected second-team All-Southern in 1911, behind Vanderbilt's unanimous selection Hugh Morgan.
 Georgia tried to claim Grice was ineligible, to no avail.

 Educator

 Ouachita Baptist College

 Grice was a professor of English literature at Ouachita Baptist College.

 Washington High School

 Grice coached the football team of Washington High School in Washington, Georgia, in 1922 and 1923.